What Is Value to Aviation Operations?

 Many modern line-level aviation managers maintain an imperfect perception of value relating to cost-effective aviation operations.
 These immature, untrained value hunters act as if leadership prizes value solely from the bottom-line perspective, no matter where it comes from, or how those dollars magically appear at the bottom of corporate balance sheets.

-Your organization's managerial bargain hunters and shrewd negotiators may actually transfer organizational risk to safety as the organization tries to grow and develop their aviation assets.
-In short, as aviation operations grows, management may attempt to reduce the amount of safety that they enjoyed when they were considerably smaller.
+Your organization's managerial bargain hunters and shrewd negotiators may actually transfer organizational risk to safety as the organization tries to grow and develop its aviation assets.
+In short, as aviation operations grow, management may attempt to reduce the amount of safety that they enjoyed when they were considerably smaller.

 For example, we repeatedly witness multiple cases where senior managers seek to trim their safety budgets that were established when they were one-third of their current size, or in a recent example, 20%.
 Logically, safety suffers when operators tremendously increase in size, yet attempt to rein in safety expenditures.

 Why are they cutting safety expenditures now?
 (Rhetorical question, that we all know the answer to).

 - Why Money Is More Important than Safety in Aviation Safety Cultures

 - How to Earn Top Management Support for Aviation SMS

 - How to Manage Aviation SMS Budget Expectations

 Real Threat to Aviation Safety - Happening Today!

 Less attention to safety for operators that have grown 300-500% over the past five-ten years will never prove to be a prudent move.
 This business strategy exasperates internal aviation safety professionals and is explicitly warned against by modern aviation risk management academia.